 - Failed to provide sufficient and adequate instructions and/or warnings to consumers or users of the dryer with respect to hazards inherent in its use including but not limited to the reasonable possibility that it could spark and/or cause a fire.

 The complaint additionally alleges that Conair was well aware of these defects and that the defects posed a serious safety hazard, but concealed that information from consumers to make a profit, to maintain an edge over its competitors, and to place consumers under the false belief that its products were safe.

-If you have been injured by the Conair Infiniti Pro Hair Styler, Series 259Y, you may be entitled to compensation.
-It’s important to speak with an attorney as soon as possible to prepare a strong case.
-Contact VanDerGinst Law.
+If you have been injured, you may be entitled to compensation.
+It’s important to speak with a personal injury attorney as soon as possible to prepare a strong case.